Alois von Beck Widmanstätten: Working life

-Widmanstätten pattern
+Widmanstätten patterns

 While working at the Fabriksproduktenkabinett, he began to examine iron meteorites along with Karl von Schreibers.
 They polished and etched the surface of iron meteorites with dilute nitric acid and noticed that it revealed a patterning of cross-hatched lines that came to be called Widmanstätten patterns.
+In a letter of 22 June 1812, German physicist Ernst Chladni told N.A.
+Neumann, a professor of chemistry in Prague, that Widmanstätten had observed patterns in the surface of a meteorite that had been etched with nitric acid.
 He examined by flame-heating a slab of Hraschina meteorite.
 The different iron alloys of meteorites oxidized at different rates during heating, causing color and luster differences.

 In 1813 he made imprints of these structures with printing ink and paper.
 These were unpublished during his life.
 A print of the structures from the Hraschina meteorite collected in 1751 was used in a supplement to the book Über Feuer-Meteore, und über die mit denselben herabgefallenen Massen of Ernst Chladni which was published by Schreibers in 1820 as Beiträge zur Geschichte und Kenntniss meteorischer Stein und Metallmassen.
 Schreibers named the structure after Widmanstätten and the term is widely used in metallurgy.

 The Widmanstätten pattern had been observed previously, in 1804, by the English mineralogist William (Guglielmo) Thomson.
 During the period that he spent in Naples, he discovered these figures by bathing a Krasnojarsk meteorite in nitric acid for the purpose of removing rust and he published his discovery in French in the Bibliothèque Britannique, but Thomson's publication escaped Schreibers' notice.